Irene Britton Smith: Musical activity

 As a child Smith studied piano with V. Emanuel Johnson and took violin lessons.
-She was active as a violinist in the all-black Harrison Farrell Orchestra from 1930–1931.
-From 1932–1943 she was a part-time student at the American Conservatory of Music, where she studied music theory with Stella Roberts and composition with Leo Sowerby.
+She was active as a violinist in the all-black Harrison Farrell Orchestra from 1930 to 1931.
+From 1932 to 1943 she was a part-time student at the American Conservatory of Music, where she studied music theory with Stella Roberts and composition with Leo Sowerby.
 She received a Bachelor of Music degree from the American Conservatory of Music in 1943.

-From 1946–1947 Smith took a sabbatical from teaching to complete graduate work at the Juilliard School of Music, where she studied composition with Vittorio Giannini.
+From 1946 to 1947 Smith took a sabbatical from teaching to complete graduate work at the Juilliard School of Music, where she studied composition with Vittorio Giannini.
 In the summer of 1948, Smith studied composition at the Eastman School of Music with Wayne Barlow.
 The following summer she studied composition with Irving Fine while attending the Tanglewood Music Festival.
 In 1956 Smith completed her Master of Music degree at DePaul University, where she studied composition with Leon Stein.
 In the summer of 1958, she studied composition with Nadia Boulanger at the Fontainebleau Summer School in France.
 Smith ceased composing in 1962, but her works continued to be performed during her lifetime.